CBE-Computing/CBE-Computing.github.io/about.md

 This guide is divided into sections detailing:

 - **Setup and Configuration:** Initial setup procedures, including profiles, policies, and necessary configurations.
-- **Device Management:** Best practices for enrolling and managing devices, handling updates, and enforcing compliance.
-- **Troubleshooting:** Common issues and their resolutions.
+- **Organization:** CBE IT Jamf Organizational Structure
-- **Documentation Resources:** References to additional resources for in-depth knowledge of Jamf.
+- **Tools & Resources:** References to additional resources for in-depth knowledge of Jamf.

 ## Key Responsibilities